 IPVanish uses the OpenVPN protocol with 256-bit encryption by default, as do most quality most providers.
 The service features SHA512 authentication and DHE-RSA 2,048-bit keys and uses perfect forward secrecy.
 IPVanish also features a “kill switch” that will disconnect the network should the VPN disconnect unexpectedly.

-With more than 850 servers across some 60 countries including 300 each in North America and Europe, chances are you’ll find a server in the right location for your needs.
+With more than 1,300 servers across some 60 countries including 400+ in Europe and 600+ in North America, chances are you’ll find a server in the right location for your needs.
 An IPVanish subscription allows up to five simultaneous connections.
 IPVanish has client software for Windows and Macintosh computers and the provider has detailed instructions on how to set the service up on computers running Linux.
 There are also very good Android and iOS client apps.
 IPVanish provides detailed setup instructions for most well-known router brands.
 But even better, there are partnerships with three suppliers offering routers with preinstalled IPVanish VPN software.

 VyprVPN is said to have the best and strongest encryption protocols in the business.
 The service comes with 24/7 online customer support, a free 3-day trial, and features a vast server network of some 700 servers spread out all around the planet.
 Servers are mostly located in Europe and Asia but they have them in most major North American locations as well as Australia, New Zealand, Africa and Central and South America.